mdlacasse/Owl/README.md

 is done according to beneficiary fractions for each type of savings account.
 Tax status covers married filing jointly and single, depending on the number of individuals reported.

-Medicare and IRMAA calculations are performed through a self-consistent loop on cash flow constraints.
+Federal income tax, Medicare part B premiums, and IRMAA calculations are part of the optimization.
 Future values are simple projections of current values with the assumed inflation rates.

 ### Limitations
 Owl is work in progress.
 At the current time:
 - Only the US federal income tax is considered (and minimized through the optimization algorithm).
 Head of household filing status has not been added but can easily be.
-- Required minimum distributions are calculated, but tables for spouses more than 10 years apart are not included.
+- Required minimum distributions are always performed and calculated, but tables for spouses more than 10 years apart are not included.
 These cases are detected and will generate an error message.
 - Social security rule for surviving spouse assumes that benefits were taken at full retirement age.
-- Current version has no optimization of asset allocations between individuals and/or types of savings accounts.
-If there is interest, that could be added in the future.
 - In the current implementation, social securiy is always taxed at 85%.
-- Medicare calculations are done through a self-consistent loop.
-This means that the Medicare premiums are calculated after an initial solution is generated, and then a new solution is re-generated with these premiums as a constraint.
-In some situations, when the income (MAGI) is near an IRMAA bracket, oscillatory solutions can arise.
-While the solutions generated are very close to one another, Owl will pick the smallest solution for being conservative.
+- Medicare calculations require the use of binary variables which add to the computational costs.
+I've observed run requiring up to 10 seconds.
+These calculations can be turned off when shorter time to solutions are required.
+The use of a commercial solver (e.g. MOSEK) can substantially reduce computing time but require a license.
 - Part D is not included in the IRMAA calculations.
 Being considerably more significant, only Part B is taken into account.
 - Future tax brackets are pure speculations derived from the little we know now and projected to the next 30 years.
 Your guesses are as good as mine.
+- Current version has no optimization of asset allocations between individuals and/or types of savings accounts.
+If there is interest, that could be added in the future.

 The solution from an optimization algorithm has only two states: feasible and infeasible.
 Therefore, unlike event-driven simulators that can tell you that your distribution strategy runs